MorganDilling/roblox-FiniteStateMachine/README.md

 # Finite State Machine

 Expands on the simple Finite State Machine written by Bytebit.
+Written for roblox-ts.
 Contributions by Morgan Dilling add guard statements, callback and state data storing.

 ## Installation
 ### roblox-ts